Locations:

 When should I see my healthcare provider?

-Sometimes, ageusia is an obvious side effect of another health condition.
-But if you develop a sudden loss of sense of taste, call a healthcare provider immediately.
-They’ll run tests to determine the root cause and design a personalized treatment plan to improve your symptoms.
+Sometimes, it’s obvious that another health condition or medication is causing ageusia.
+But if you suddenly find you can’t taste anything and aren’t sure why, call a healthcare provider immediately.
+They’ll run tests to determine the cause and design a treatment plan to help.

 Understanding your diagnosis can help you make informed decisions about your health.
-Some questions you may want to ask your healthcare provider include
+Some questions you may want to ask your provider include:

 • Is my loss of taste due to a cold, flu or other infection?